 There are financial assistance programs out there, so make sure to do your research and plan appropriately.
 You may also try to get into government-owned institutions with lower tuition costs, like PLM and UP Manila.

 d.
 Board exam performance: A medical school’s passing rate in the past board examinations reflects the quality of education and training it provides to its students.

-While location matters when choosing a medical school, it’s doubly important to entrust your future to an institution with a good track record.
+While location matters when choosing a medical school, entrusting your future to an institution with a good track record is important.
 To help you decide, we’ve analyzed the performances of the most reputable medical schools in the country in the previous board examinations:

 5. Ace the National Medical Admission Test (NMAT)